Smart Fiberglass Solutions Contact Us Now

 Structure and Weaving Technology

-Fiberglass cloth is a woven fabric produced from continuous fiberglass yarns.
-These yarns are interlaced using weaving patterns such as plain weave, twill weave, or satin weave.
+Fiberglass cloth is a woven fiberglass fabric made from continuous fiberglass yarns.
+These yarns are interlaced through weaving patterns such as plain weave, twill weave, satin weave, or leno weave.

 Key Performance Characteristics of Fiberglass Cloth